Home / Whites and Sulphurs (Pieridae) / Little Yellow (Eurema lisa)

 Quick Facts

-Distribution Central America and the southern part of North America
+Distribution Found throughout Central America and the southern regions of North America.

-Adult diet Flower nectar of flower species belonging to the genus Aster
+Adult Diet Adults feed on the nectar of various flower species, particularly those belonging to the genus Aster.

 Did You Know?